Yoruwu/pyrogramsessiongen/README.md

 ## Requirements

 1. Python
 2. Pyrogram - *you can use pip to install it*.
-(You may need to use the AUR on Arch)
+(You may need to use the AUR on Arch) **Make sure to install the newest version or you may run into errors**
 3. A working brain (**very important**)